 Paul Joly’s Forest is an ambitious project in a suburban city south of Metz, France: 7200 trees of 24 native species planted across 2,400 square meters will bring charm & soul back to a newly built park and protect the residents from intense heat and heavy traffic nearby.
 They'll also boost biodiversity, reduce the harmful effects of air pollution, noise and excessive heat, bring the community together, and more!

 The project was originally initiated by a group of citizens formed after the first global climate protests.
 Their hope is to inspire other cities nearby Metz to create similar projects in the years to come.

 Danehy Park is a 50-acre recreational facility built on the site of the former city landfill, which was closed to active dumping in the early 1920s.
 The city of Cambridge, MA subsequently reclaimed what would have been a wasteland and turned it into an active community resource.
 Cambridge residents enjoy softball, soccer, biking, jogging and nature study at the park.

 Together, we're planting 1,400 trees from 32 native tree species across 4,000 square feet to increase biodiversity, allow neighbors and visitors to experience and learn about native plants, create a sense of community inclusiveness, and more!

 Feeling inspired by these projects and want to do more?
-Plant a tree with us today!
+Consider planting a tree through our Fund for Urban Forestry!